return42/sphkerneldoc/linux_src_doc/sound/soc/soc-dapm_c.rst

     :param struct snd_soc_dapm_widget_list \*\*list:
         list of active widgets for this stream.

+    :param bool (\*custom_stop_condition)(struct snd_soc_dapm_widget \*, enum snd_soc_dapm_direction):
+        (optional) a function meant to stop the widget graph walk based on custom logic.

 .. _`snd_soc_dapm_dai_get_connected_widgets.description`:

 Description
 -----------

-Queries DAPM graph as to whether an valid audio stream path exists for the initial stream specified by name.
+Queries DAPM graph as to whether a valid audio stream path exists for the initial stream specified by name.
 This takes into account current mixer and mux kcontrol settings.
 Creates list of valid widgets.

+Optionally, can be supplied with a function acting as a stopping condition.
+This function takes the dapm widget currently being examined and the walk direction as an arguments, it should return true if the walk should be stopped and false otherwise.

 Returns the number of valid paths or negative error.